-37. Notes related to BRPL and BYPL (Delhi Discoms) (as per respective financial statements):
+30. Notes related to BRPL and BYPL (Delhi Discoms) (as per respective financial statements): (Note 37 of Notes to Consolidated Financial Statements)

 (a) Both the Companies have conducted physical verification of its major fixed assets as per its policies.
 Necessary adjustments for retirement would be carried out after reconciliation and obtaining the approval of DERC.
 Accordingly, in case of BRPL an amount of ₹ 35.32 Crore (₹ 35.32 Crore) and in case of BYPL ₹ 12.27 Crore (₹ 12.10 Crore) is lying under provision for retirement of fixed assets.